 What should I know about the Beabull’s health?

-The Bulldog Beagle Mix has an average lifespan of 10 to 13 years.
 Like with most dogs, certain health issues may affect the lifespan of a Bulldog Beagle mix.

 Many Beabulls suffer from brachycephaly, a shortened facial structure that causes breathing issues and other health problems.
 This condition is common among Bulldog breeds and their crosses.
 The Frug, a French Bulldog and Pug mix, for instance, is a brachycephalic breed as well.